neuroinformatics-unit/NeuroBlueprint/docs/source/specification.md

 * Anything after the left-most stop (`.`) is considered as the file extension.
 * `sub` and `ses` *should* be included in the filename.
 This can seem redundant, given that the file is already in a `sub-<label>/ses-<label>` folder, but it makes it easier to identify the file if it is moved out of its original folder.
 * Additional information, such as the task name, or run number, *may* be included as further key-value pairs, e.g. `sub-001_ses-001_task-escape_run-001.csv`
-* If the acquisition software outputs data with its own mandatory file naming convention, these *should* be placed under a folder that follows the **SWC-Blueprint** naming conventions, e.g.:
+* If the acquisition software outputs data with its own mandatory file naming convention, these *should* be placed under a folder that follows the **NeuroBlueprint** naming conventions, e.g.:

 ```
 └── my_project/